aufasyaihan/country-ai/README.md

 # Country AI

 ## Project Overview
-Country AI is an application designed to provide detailed information about countries using AI-powered features.
+Country AI is an application designed to provide detailed information about countries.
 It allows users to list countries, view detailed information, and access various data points about each country.
+It also has an AI Chat Bot to help users inquire about countries.

 ## Setup Instructions
 1. Clone the repository: